JatinDjd/mit_campaign_india/README.md

 ## Template Folder

 The `template` folder is vital for maintaining consistency and reducing redundant code.
-Please refrain from altering its contents.
-Use it as a reference or copy templates when creating new elements like headers, footers, forms, and validation codes.
+These are to be used as a reference code/templates when creating new elements like headers, footers, forms, and validation codes for capains.
+We recomend to use these as plug and play code blocks rather than you trying to reinvent the wheel by modyfying or creating new ones.

 ## Contributing